Data Visualisation Tools

 • Improving efficiency and productivity

-What’s common among all the Data Visualization Tools?
+What’s Common Among all the Data Visualisation Tools?

-Data visualization tools convert the information into graphs, charts, or other visual representations.
-Data scientists use these tools to create static and non-static visualization.
-Static visualizations are images generated from data that do not change when the data changes.
-Interactive visualizations are visualizations that change when the data changes.
+Data visualisation tools convert the information into graphs, charts, or other visual representations.
+Data Scientists use these tools to create static and non-static visualisation.
+Static visualisations are images generated from data that do not change when the data changes.
+Interactive visualisations are visualisations that change when the data changes.

-There are many different data visualization tools available.
-Some data visualization tools are designed for specific types of data, while others are designed to be more general.
-Data visualization tools are also designed to be used with specific software applications.
+There are many different data visualisation tools available.
+Some data visualisation tools are designed for specific types of data, while others are designed to be more general.
+Data visualisation tools are also designed to be used with specific software applications.

-It is an online data visualization software application that can be used to create a variety of static and interactive visualizations.
-Tableau includes a number of features for visualizing data.
-It is a business intelligence tool that helps organizations visualize and analyze their data.
+It is an online data visualisation software application that can be used to create a variety of static and interactive visualisations.
+Tableau includes a number of features for visualising data.
+It is a business intelligence tool that helps organisations visualise and analyse their data.
 It offers a variety of features and benefits, but also has some drawbacks.

 Key features of tableau